Greece, Macedonia sign historic deal to end name row - Journal du Cameroun

 “We are here to heal the wounds of time, to open a path for peace, fraternisation and growth for our countries, the Balkans and Europe,” he said.

-“Our two countries should step out of the past and look to the future,” said Macedonia Prime Minister Zoran Zaev.
+“Our two countries should step out of the past and look to the future,” said Macedonian Prime Minister Zoran Zaev.

-But as the two countries’ foreign ministers signed the deal Greek protesters clashed with riot police, who beat them back with tear gas near the small village of Pisoderi, 25 kilometres (16 miles) away from the ceremony.
+But as the two countries’ foreign ministers signed the deal Greek protesters clashed with riot police, who beat them back with tear gas near the small village of Pisoderi, 25 kilometres (16 miles) away.

-The accord aims to start unravelling one of the world’s longest diplomatic disputes, which began 27 years ago with Macedonia’s declaration of independence but whose roots date back centuries.
+The accord aims to start unravelling one of the world’s longest diplomatic disputes, which began 27 years ago with Macedonia’s declaration of independence but dates back centuries.

 “The time has come again to sing happy songs in the Balkans,” Tsipras said, moments before the document was signed by the foreign ministers.